CSS can also be used to layout the page differently. Without this, you couldn't have two boxes next to each other, like this:

 Floats

-The old, bullet-proof of laying things is using a property called float.
-The idea behind float is you'll an element to push itself as far left or right as possible, and once it's out of space, go to the next line.
+The old, bullet-proof way of laying things is using a property called float.
+The idea behind float is you'll tell an element to push itself as far left or right as possible, and once it's out of space, go to the next line.
 I'll put an example on the line below.
 Try resizing your browser horizontally and see the boxes re-arrange themselves.

 <style>